-r T Staff Completed by Course Provider Cost Valid for

-Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the Principal after conducting a risk assessment.
-Asthma first aid management for education staff (non-accredited) One hour online training.
-Asthma Australia Free to all schools 3 years Group 2 Specific Staff Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp) Course in Asthma Awareness 10760NAT OR Course in the management of Asthma Risks and Emergencies in the Workplace 22556VIC (accredited) Any RTO that has this course in their scope of practice Paid by Westgrove Primary School 3 years
+Staff Completed by Course Provider Cost Valid for Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the principal after conducting a risk assessment.
+Asthma first aid management for education staff (non-accredited) One hour face-to-face or online training.
+Asthma Australia Free to all schools 3 years Group 2 Staff working with high risk children with a history of severe asthma, Course in Management of Asthma Risks and Any RTO that has this course in their scope of practice Paid by Westgrove Primary School 3 years